 FAQs for the MA / Diploma / PG Cert in Special and Additional Learning Needs

-You can download the application form from the ICEP Europe Website (www.icepe.eu), and email or post it to ICEP Europe at the address listed on the form.
+You can complete the online application form on the ICEP Europe Website (www.icepe.eu).
 There are two intakes for new students each year in September and January.

 • Successful applicants must have an undergraduate honours (level 6 UK, level 8 IRL) degree, minimum 2:2 classification or equivalent.

-• In the case of applicants whose first language is not English, then IELTS 7 (or equivalent) is required.
+• In the case of applicants whose first language is not English, then IELTS Academic 7.0 (or equivalent) is required.
 International qualifications will be checked for appropriate matriculation to UK Higher Education postgraduate programme.

-The fees for the September 2021 term are yet to be confirmed.
-Fees are paid for on a module by-module basis.
-The fees for the 2020/21 Academic year were £1,180 per module and £2,360 for the Research Methodologies and Dissertation module, which runs over two semesters.
-There are no international fees, the same fees apply to both UK, EU and international students
+Fees are paid for on a module-by-module basis.
+The fees for the 2024/25 academic year are £1,420 per module and £2,840 for the Research Methodologies and Dissertation module, which runs over two semesters.
+There are no international fees, the same fees apply to both UK, EU and international students.

 The typical duration of the MA programme is a minimum of two years and a maximum of six years, part time (in accordance with UEL’s Academic Framework and modular regulations).
-Participants begin the programme in either September or January and normally complete one 30 credit module per term, however you do have the option to take breaks between modules if you wish.
+Participants begin the programme in either September or January and normally complete one module per term.
 We run three terms per year in September, January and May.

 A single module is taught over a period of 8-10 weeks, with a further 3-4 weeks to complete the assignment.
 The Research Methodologies and Dissertation module is a double module, so the hand in date is generally two terms after you start the module.
 This would mean if you start in January, the hand in date is usually the first week of September, if you start in April, the hand in date will be the first week of January and if you start in September, the hand in date will be in April.